janstary/vms/README.md

 `vms` basicaly works.
 Look into the resulting `./single` directory.

 The `optimize` request instructs ORCA to optimize the molecule geometry.
-Note the modified geometry in `./optimize/output`, optimized from the naive structure of H2O and CH4 in `db.xyz`.
+Note the geometry in `./optimize/output`, optimized from the naive structure of H2O and CH4 in `db.xyz`.

 The `excited` request instructs ORCA to compute excited states,